Last Update: 28 Mar 2021

-There once came a day when Agamemnon's father, King Atreus, got dethroned and murdered by his brother, Aegisthus.
-Therefore, Agamemnon and his brother Menelaus had to take refuge with Tyndareus, the king of Sparta.
-AWhile in his palace, Agamemnon fell in love with wanted Clytemnestra, the daughter of Tyndareus and, in order to take her for his wife he killed her first husband and her child.
-He then married Clytemnestra and Menelaus married Clytemnestra's half sister, Helen.
+There once came a day when Agamemnon's father, King Atreus, was dethroned and murdered by his brother, Aegisthus.
+Therefore Agamemnon and his brother Menelaus had to seek refuge with Tyndareus, the king of Sparta.
+In his palace, Agamemnon fell in love with the coveted Clytemnestra, the daughter of Tyndareus, and in order to get her as his wife, he killed her first husband and child.
+He then married Clytemnestra and Menelaus married Clytemnestra's half-sister Helen.

-Before setting off to Troy, Agamemnon tried to appease goddess Artemis to calm the wings of the Greek sails and make them arrive safely in Troy.
-For this reason, Agamemnon was told by the prophet Calchas to sacrifice his eldest daughter Iphigenia to Artemis.
-Agamemnon finally consented and Iphigenia was brought to Aulis, an ancient Greek town in Boeotia, in order to be sacrificed.
-In the end, however, Artemis decided to rescue Iphigenia and carried her away, placing a deer in her place.
+Before leaving for Troy, Agamemnon tried to appease the goddess Artemis so that the Greeks' sails would be calmer and they could arrive safely at Troy.
+For this reason, Agamemnon was asked by the prophet Calchas to sacrifice his eldest daughter Iphigenia to Artemis.
+Agamemnon eventually agreed and Iphigenia was taken to Aulis, an ancient Greek city in Boeotia, to be sacrificed.
+In the end, however, Artemis decided to save Iphigenia and carried her away, putting a stag in her place.

 The Revenge of Clytemnestra

-Clytemnestra never forgave Agamemnon for sacrificing their daughter and, by the time Agamemnon was fighting in the Trojan War, she cheated on her husband with Agamemnon's cousin, Aegisthus.
-And when Agamemnon returned from Troy, bringing his mistress Cassandra with him, Clytemnestra became even more angry and she slay both Agamemnon and Cassandra with an axe.
-Aegisthus was Clytemnestra's accomplice, but got later on killed in revenge by Clytemnestra's son, Orestes.
+Clytemnestra never forgave Agamemnon for sacrificing her daughter, and at the time Agamemnon was fighting in the Trojan War, she was cheating on her husband with Agamemnon's cousin, Aegisthus.
+And when Agamemnon returned from Troy, bringing his lover Cassandra with him, Clytemnestra became even more enraged and she slew both Agamemnon and Cassandra with an axe.
+Aegisthus was Clytemnestra's accomplice, but was later killed in revenge by Clytemnestra's son, Orestes.